ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

    1. Picks and lights two random points on the micro:bit LED matrix.
    2. Lights that line.
 Note that due to the low resolution, it will be heavily `[<cept>]`_aliased_ and crude.
 You will need to pick which LED positions belong to the line mathematically.
    3. Draws a second line which is `[<cept>]`_orthogonal_ to the first one, and most closely _bisects_ it.
-   4. One pressing the A button, new two points are picked and the procedure is repeated.
+   4. On pressing button A, two new points are picked and the above procedure is repeated.

 #### 3. Present
 [[toc](#table-of-contents)]